rodrinoblega/prop-filter/README.md

 ### Additional Notes

-This architecture adheres to the Dependency Rule, ensuring that inner layers do not depend on outer layers.
+This architecture follows the Dependency Rule, ensuring that inner layers remain independent of outer layers.
 Any dependency on external layers is managed through interfaces, making the system scalable and easily interchangeable.
 This design allows modifications to be made in outer layers without affecting core business logic, ensuring maintainability and flexibility in future enhancements.

 ## Application Flow